 Radiolab host Jad Abumrad is known for experimenting with sounds on his show and his Guest DJ picks reflect both his musical sophistication as well as some guilty pleasures.
 Jad talks about forming his musical identity with epic rock anthems, when Underworld destroyed him on the dance floor and how Bartok transformed the way he thinks about classical music.
 Fans of RadioLab will love this insight into the show’s beloved host.
-The show returns to KCRW’s airwaves this Sunday.
+Jad will be speaking at the Luckman Fine Arts Center on October 14.

-Eric J. Lawrence: Hi this is Eric J. Lawrence from KCRW and I am here with our guest Jad Abumrad, host of Radiolab, a fantastic program produced by WNYC and a new addition here at KCRW.
+Eric J. Lawrence: Hi this is Eric J. Lawrence from KCRW and I am here with our guest Jad Abumrad, host of Radiolab, a fantastic program produced by WNYC.
 Jad’s background in music composition has influenced the way he edits the unique soundscape of the show so we’re interested to hear about some songs that have influenced him, as part of KCRW’s Guest DJ Project.
 Jad, thanks for coming down.

 Jad Abumrad: Hey!
 Thanks for having me.

 EJL: What’s the first track you’ve got for us?

 JA: The first track - and I would guess it’s everybody’s first track - is Def Leppard, “Photograph,” which is circa 1980-something...3, 4, 2 it doesn’t really matter.
 In fact, it defined that entire decade I would say.